 “Okay.”
-She reached for the tray and loaded their dishes.
+She loaded their dishes on the tray.
 “Have you had enough coffee?”
 Her tone and simple question transitioned into waitress mode.

 “I have.”
 He hadn’t meant to insult her, but her crisp body language and the fact she didn’t take her eyes off her task indicated he had.

 He couldn’t totally explain his reaction to the thought of a woman broaching the solitude of his ranch.
 Certainly couldn’t put his reluctance into words for someone he hardly knew, yet he didn’t want to leave the evening on a negative note.
 He’d acquired his land with the dream to eventually share his ranch with someone special.
 Until then…